smotti/cfengine-vacana/README.md

 Also note that this library is focused on the latest CFEngine Community version (currently 3.6.5).

-This library can be used with the vacana dashboard.
+This library can be used with the vacana dashboard (see to come).

 ---